Protecting Microsoft 365 from on-premises attacks

 Newly created custom roles.

 Define a log storage and retention strategy, design, and implementation to facilitate a consistent tool set.
-For example, you could consider security information and event management (SIEM) systems like Azure Sentinel, common queries, and investigation and forensics playbooks.
+For example, you could consider security information and event management (SIEM) systems like Microsoft Sentinel, common queries, and investigation and forensics playbooks.

 Azure AD logs: Ingest generated logs and signals by consistently following best practices for settings such as diagnostics, log retention, and SIEM ingestion.

 The log strategy must include the following Azure AD logs: